 Hiring your own individual contractors (basically, being your own general) is the wholesale approach.
 Going this route could potentially save you a bunch of money, which is a nice upside.
 But finding (and scheduling) even just one good subcontractor can be difficult.
 Multiply that by five (or more for a complex reno project) and you really run the risk of a bad sub screwing up the entire project.
 That’s the downside.

 Doing all the work yourself is, of course, the (maybe) lowest cost option for a reno project but simply isn’t realistic for most folks.
 Installing tile, for example, isn’t rocket science but does take skill and practice.

 I offer the best of all three of these traditional options.
 When you hire me for a renovation project, you get a single contractor who actually does all of the work themselves.
 And, you get the benefit of working with someone who started out as a DIY homeowner.
 The result is peace of mind knowing that each task will be done correctly (since no homeowner should live with cut corners) and the convenience of coordinating with just one worker.

 Basically, I’m a communal marxist.
 The only labor I exploit is my own, and I believe that homeowners should be very involved in their home work.
 I am not a traditional contractor.
 I am a collaborator, ideally an extension of your own hands and vision.

 More Benefits: Shared Priorities

 I only use subcontractors when necessary to meet code (licensed electrician or plumber) or to save clients’ money (pro painters who work faster than I do, for example).
-Also, since I’ll be the one responsible for all the subsequent project steps once the rare sub is done, I’m just as personally invested in the results as my clients are.
+Also, since I’m the one responsible for all the subsequent project steps once the rare sub is done, I’m just as personally invested in the results as my clients are.
 You want reputable, capable, and effective subs working on your project?
 So do I, since it’ll be me who will be personally dealing with fixing any problems before the next renovation step can happen.